pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 ### Setting the parameters

-Setting the parameter at connection creation is PostgreSQL driver-specific.
+Configuring parameters at connection creation is PostgreSQL driver-specific.
 Some of the common drivers and frameworks are shown below.

 #### Database URL